Educational inequality: Immigration status

 In 2010, researchers from Brown University published their results on how immigrant children are thriving in school.
 Some of their conclusions were that first-generation immigrant children show lower levels of delinquency and bad behaviors than generations beyond.
 This implies that first-generation immigrant children often start behind American-born children in school, but they progress quickly and have elevated rates of learning growth.
 In the U.S., having more immigrant peers appears to increase U.S.-born students' chances of high school completion.
 Low-skilled immigration, in particular, is strongly associated with more years of schooling and improved academic performance by third-plus generation students.

 Many people assume that enough life skills will be presented to immigrant children to succeed.
-This is not always true as there is more to life then just getting through high school.
+This is not always true as there is more to life than just getting through high school.
 The International Student Services Association (ISSA) has a goal to help foreign born students to succeed.
 The way they do this by providing two different programs within school hours, which can be adapted to accommodate each school and individual.
 Theses programs are called The Career Readiness Program and The College Readiness Program.
 The author Haowen Ge mentions, "Since their beginning in 2019, both programs have been extremely successful with 90% of ISSA students continuing to certification programs, college and/or internships."

 Just because these students have begun their enrollment in the education system does not mean they will remain there.
 According to SOS Children's Villages, "68 million people worldwide have fled their homes because of conflict, unrest or disaster.
 Children account for more than half of this total.
 Child refugees face incredible risks and dangers – including disease, malnutrition, violence, labor exploitation and trafficking."
 People flee their homes because of anti-immigrant policies, which take tolls on the national school system of the United States.
 A national study's results show that "Ninety percent of administrators in this study observed behavioral or emotional problems in their immigrant students.
 And 1 in 4 said it was extensive."
 This proves that the immigration policies within the United States takes a toll on these immigrant children in our education system.